Danish Viking Kings Still Play Around Moesgaard Museum

 The wild Viking kings

-It is hard to believe that they Viking kings and their people were so relentless when you look at their peaceful descendants in the streets of Aarhus today.
-The city is a small, active and modern metropolis with a wealth of cultural activities, amiable people and a lively atmosphere.
+It is hard to believe that the Viking kings and their people were so relentless when you look at their peaceful descendants in the streets of Aarhus today.
+The city is a small, active and modern metropolis, with a wealth of cultural activities, amiable people and a lively atmosphere.
 There are loads of popular restaurants and cafés along this same river, once chosen as the perfect site for the Aros Viking settlement.

 Moesgaard surroundings and museum